Compactness and finite forcibility of graphons: Forcing

-Let us now focus on the infinitary constraint (b) from Figure~\ref{fig-infin}.
-Fix three vertices (two from $A$ and one from $B$) as in the figure and let $x$ be the left vertex from $A$.
-Observe that if $x\in A$ is fixed, then the set of choices of the other two vertices has non-zero measure unless $\psi(x)=\sup J_x$.
-The left hand side of the constraint is equal to the measure of $J_x$, i.e., $\sup J_x-\inf J_x$.
-The right hand side is equal to $1/9-\sup J_x$.
-We conclude that $\inf J_x=1/9-2|J_x|$.
-This implies that the set $\JJ$ is well-ordered and countable.
+We now focus on the infinitary constraint (b) from Figure~\ref{fig-infin}.
+Fix the leftmost root $x\in A\setminus Z$ such that $|J_x|>0$, and observe that the set of choices of vertices for the other two roots has non-zero measure unless $\psi(x)=\sup J_x$.
+If $\psi(x)<\sup J_x$, consider any such choice of the remaining two roots.
+The left hand side of the constraint is equal to the measure of $J_x$, i.e., $\sup J_x-\inf J_x$, and the right hand side is equal to $1/9-\sup J_x$.
+We conclude that $\sup J_x=1/9-|J_x|$ and so $\inf J_x=1/9-2|J_x|$.
+This implies that the set $\JJ$ is well-ordered and countable (recall that the intervals in $\JJ$ are disjoint).